 For example, 62% of the English population is obese or overweight, 30% have high blood pressure, and 5.5% have diabetes.

-Past study suggested that biking and walking to work reduces the levels of insulin, blood pressure, and triglycerides.
+Past studies suggested that biking and walking to work reduce the levels of insulin, blood pressure, and triglycerides.

-Moreover, a research analyzed the effects of walking and cycling to work among female nurses.
+Moreover, the researchers analyzed the effects of walking and cycling work among female nurses.
 It showed that active commuters gained less weight than their counterparts.

 Researchers were trying to find how active or inactive travel affects the risk of cardiovascular disease.
-Also, they looked into sociodemographic factors related to different forms of transportation among 20,458 English participants at the age between 16 and 65.
+Also, they looked into sociodemographic factors related to different forms of transportation among 20,458 English participants between the ages of 16 and 65.

 The data from the Understanding Society survey were arranged by gender, age, education, ethnic group, residence, and socioeconomic class.
 Researchers asked the participants about their means of travel to work as well as the distance.